 Work-wise, I never knew what I really wanted to be, and spent much of my working life doing various jobs in financial services.
 Throughout my 20s and 30s, I noticed myself either lacking motivation at work, feeling resentful at my workload and/or sabotaging myself.
 I can now see what lay beneath these behaviours: a chronic lack of meaning and fulfilment at work.

-This lack of purpose, combined with a painful divorce and other difficult challenges in my personal life, resulted in me experiencing mental health issues.
-I experienced depression, anxiety, self-harm and other forms of mental ill health.
-At times, I felt suicidal.
+This lack of purpose, combined with a some painful relationship and other challenges in my personal life, resulted in me experiencing mental ill health.

 From breakdown to recovery